 2. Secure the ATV with load rated hold-down straps.

-■ NOTE: Suitable hold-down straps are available from your Arctic Cat ATV dealer.
+■ NOTE: Suitable hold-down straps are available from your authorized dealer.
 Ordinary rope is not recommended because it can stretch under load.

 When using hold-down straps, care must be taken not to damage the ATV.